scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/copy_object.rst

 encrypted on the server side using Scality-managed encryption keys (SSE-S3).
 With server-side encryption, Zenko encrypts the data as it writes it to disk and decrypts the data when you access it.
-Server-side encryption can also be requested for the target object regardless of whether the source object was encrypted.
+Server-side encryption can also be requested for the target object, regardless of whether the source object was encrypted.

 ACL-Specific Request Headers